THAT SIX DEGREES of Kevin Bacon game is about to get a lot easier.

 As for "American Idol," an aging hit whose ratings drop-off, Reilly acknowledged, had been larger than expected, its producers "know what happened this year" and will be tweaking accordingly.

-Besides "The Following," which will likely premiere on Mondays starting this winter, Fox's new shows include what may be the best-titled show of the fall, "The Mob Doctor."
+Besides "The Following," which likely will premiere on Mondays starting this winter, Fox's new shows include what may be the best-titled show of the fall, "The Mob Doctor."

 Starring Jordana Spiro ("My Boys") as a "a brilliant young female cardiothoracic surgeon" who's forced by circumstances to moonlight for the Chicago mob, it's scheduled to follow "Bones" on Mondays.